nuno-fao/MS/README.md

         self.cut_car = self.cut_on_distance # can be = self.cut_on_distance or self.cut_on_percentage or self.cut_on_time
 ```

+## Setup
+Install the python dependencies in requirements.txt and nodejs dependencies in package.json.

 To run the setup parts of the system delete the contents of dataset/ and files/ and then run ```make```.
 This is not recommendend as the full make may take over 2 hours and consume over 13GiB of memory.